How to learn Japanese for beginners: 16 tips to get started

 5. Learn Basic Phrases for Daily Use

 Start with practical phrases that you can use immediately.
-Simple expressions like greetings, polite phrases, and basic questions are not only useful but also help you feel more confident in real-life interactions if you plan on visiting Japan in the future.
+Simple expressions like greetings, polite phrases, and basic questions are ideal to speak Japanese for beginners, helping you build confidence for real-life interactions—especially if you plan on visiting Japan in the future.

 Here are some phrases you can practice below: